zeng-github01/Mekanism/README.md

 Note that changes not by the mekanism ce team has been added by us from their respective forks. any issues with these changes should be directed to us.

 #### thedeadferryman
-+ Update auto-sorting in factories
++ Update auto-sorting in factories, superseeded by #107

 #### Clem-Fern
 + Fix Tier installer NullPointerException onItemUse